hzkali/coiup/README.md

 ![Rest Countries](./src/assets/screenshots/screenShot1.jpeg)

-# CoinUp React Project
+# Harplabs React Project

-This project is a React application inspired by the CoinUp template from Webflow.
+This project is a React application inspired by the Harplabs template from Webflow.
 It aims to provide a modern and customizable solution for creating cryptocurrency-related websites.
 The project utilizes Vite for fast development, Framer Motion for smooth animations, and Shadcn UI for stylish components.

 ## Features 🎉